nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 We know that you really want to do one thing when you get new hardware and software in your hands - build robots!
 In order for a robot to one day take over the world it needs to be able to move and grab things.
 This movement can be achieved with servos which are controlled using a PWM signal.
 To help you along with your plan for world domination the C.H.I.P.
 Pro Dev board provides breakout pins to conveniently power and control servos from.

-Most servos have three pins: power, ground, and a control signal.
+Most servos have three pins: **power**, **ground**, and a **control signal**.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
-The control signal pin draws a maximum of 20mA which means that it can be directly controlled by the PWM pins on C.H.I.P.
+The control signal pin draws a small enough amount of current that it can be directly controlled by the PWM pins on C.H.I.P.
 Pro.

-While the signal pin draws a relatively low amount of current, the servo motor draws more power than the C.H.I.P.
-Pro can provide on it's own.
-This is where the Dev Kit board helps by providing a 5 volt bus for the servo to draw from.
-The PWM Servo power pins are connected to the barrel jack providing 5 volts with an maximum output of **900mA**.
+While the signal pin draws a low amount, the servo motor connected to the power pin draws more power than the C.H.I.P.
+Pro can provide on its own.
+The Dev Kit board helps with this by providing a **5 volt bus** for the servo to draw from.
+The PWM Servo power pins are connected to the **DC-In barrel jack providing 5 volts**.

 ![servo connected to dev kit](images/pwmPins.jpg)

+So you don't have to solder headers to the board, the through-holes are staggered just enough to friction hold them.

-If you haven't already, export the PWM pin you want to use:
+Export the PWM pin you want to use:

 ```shell
 sudo sh -c 'echo 0 > /sys/class/pwm/pwmchip0/pwm0/export'
 ```
 Set the **polarity**, **period** of the waveform and **duty cycle**.
 Units are in **nanoseconds**.
 The **polarity** can only be set before the pin is enabled.
 If you set it once enabled, the script should still work but you will see an error.
-Most servos operate at 50Hz which translates into 20000000/20 ms ns for the **period**.
-Start the **duty cycle** at 0:
+Most servos operate at **50Hz which translates into 20000000 ns/20 ms** for the **period**.
+Start the **duty cycle** at **0**:

 ```shell
 sudo sh -c 'echo normal > /sys/class/pwm/pwmchip0/pwm0/polarity'